vault27/Foundation/ospf.md

 **LSA-3**

+- Is called summary
 - Is sent by ABR, contains all prefixes available in neighbor area
+- When ABR receives LSA-1, it creates LSA-3 with same network as in LSA-1, LSA-2 are used to determine network mask for multi access network.
 - For example ABR sends everything he gets from Area 1 to Area 0 interfaces
 - Every prefix contains network, mask, metric
-- Metric depends on how far ABR is from prefix
+- Metric depends on how far ABR is from prefix, so ABR calculates metric to the network and sends it to other area
+- When LSA-3 from Area 1  travels inside Area 0 the Advertising Router (ABR) is not changed, metric is not changed as well
 - LSA-3 does not contain area, from which it arrived
 - All LSA-3 routes are marked as INTER in OSPF RIB
 - Advertising Router in LSA is ABR